-This past winter, I had the opportunity to spend 6 days in Alaska on The Old Farmer’s Almanac Northern Lights Tour.
+If you’ve ever wondered what it’s like to see the Northern Lights, I had the opportunity to spend 6 days in Alaska on The Old Farmer’s Almanac Northern Lights Tour.
+Here’s my experience—and photos!

 Led by famed Almanac Astronomy Editor Bob Berman, the tour included museum trips, indoor presentations and outdoor stargazing, fine food and lodging, sled dog rides, hot springs soaking, geothermal plant and Alaska pipeline visits, the World Ice Carving Championships, an arctic greenhouse visit, a moose sighting, a personal jaunt to the 2015 GCI Open North American Championship Sled Dog Race (and Parka Parade), and much, much more.